 You can’t get to that better place if you won’t let go of where you are.
 I know it’s scary.
 I know it may not be what you want.
 But, if you trust the Universe, and you dare to go where it takes you, you may just find that the life you have in the end exceeds your wildest dreams.

-If you want to know more about what you can do when your spouse wants a divorce, but you don’t, CLICK the button below to get your FREE E-book: “What Do You Do When Your Spouse Says: I Want a Divorce?”
+If you want to know more about what you can do when you don’t want to get a divorce but your spouse does, CLICK the button below to get your FREE E-book: “What Do You Do When Your Spouse Says: I Want a Divorce?”